 A Difficult Childhood Made Bette Davis a Fighter

-Born in Lowell, Massachusetts on April 5, 1908, Bette was a New Englander through and through.
-Her father never warmed to Bette or her younger sister Barbara (who went by Bobby).
-Harlow Davis was a cold man who would not allow his daughters downstairs when he was home.
-Bette and Bobby were even forbidden from eating at the dinner table with their parents!
+Born in Lowell, Massachusetts on April 5, 1908, Bette Davis was a New Englander through and through.
+Her father never warmed to Bette or her younger sister Barbara (known as Bobby).
+Harlow Davis was a cold man who did not allow his daughters downstairs when he was home, not even for meals: on Harlow’s orders, Bette and Bobby were forbidden to eat at the dinner table with their parents.

 “He certainly inspired me no end to prove he was wrong.
 He made me prove a lot.”